WoWAnalyzer/WoWAnalyzer/CONTRIBUTING.SPEC.md

 2. Know how to program well enough to implement the analysis
 3. Have the time and motivation to actually do it

 We have worked hard to provide you with many tools to make step 2 as easy as possible.
-Things such as calculating the dead gcd time (Always Be Casting) and Cast Efficiency have been worked out so that it's a matter of only a few lines of configuration code to get them to work, but more advanced analysis such as the gains from a spec's specific mastery usually require custom code.
+Things such as calculating the downtime (Always Be Casting) and Cast Efficiency have been worked out so that it's a matter of only a few lines of configuration code to get them to work, but more advanced analysis such as the gains from a spec's specific mastery usually require custom code.
 But you don't worry about that yet; start small.

 I recommend adding a new spec in the following order:

 1. Add an empty spec (without any analysis)
 2. Add a total damage done / healing done / damage taken statistic
 3. Add Cast Efficiency
-4. Add "Always be Casting" (dead GCD time)
+4. Add "Always be Casting" (downtime)
 4a.
 Create a pull request

 The next steps can be done in no particular order: